-Chemax heat transfer cement (mastic) is putty-like and easily hand-troweled onto externally traced process pipes, valves, pumps, and industrial equipment.
+Chemax heat transfer compound is renowned for its workability, and is easily hand-troweled onto externally traced process pipes, valves, pumps, and industrial equipment.
 These self-curing compounds are non-corrosive and strongly bond to metal surfaces.

-Non-hardening Tracit heat transfer mastic is applied to plate-type heating coils installed on tanks or vessels.
+Non-hardening heat transfer mastic is applied to externally mounted flat panel steam coils installed on tanks or vessels.
 The heat transfer mastic fills in the irregular surface areas of the plate coil, creating a thermal bond between the coil and tank wall.
 These waterproof compounds have an unlimited shelf life and can be easily removed.

 Further reading: "Thermal Conducting Cements."
 John W. Kalis, Jr., P.E.
 Insulation Outlook Magazine